 05 of 05

 Chipotle chilies add a smokey heat that is perfect for brisket.
 Use dried chipotles to keep this BBQ rub dry.
-You can buy chipotle chili powder but that costs a lot more.
-The choice is yours.
-What ties that chipotle flavor together with this rub is a hint of orange in the form of a small piece of dried orange peel is the perfect companion to the chipotle, helping to bring all of the flavors together.
+(You can buy chipotle chili powder but that costs a lot more.)
+What ties the chipotle flavor together with this rub is a hint of orange in the form of a small piece of dried orange peel is the perfect companion to the chipotle, helping to bring all of the flavors together.